mike-ivs/mike-ivs.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: A Research Software Engineer and former astrophysicist.
+subtitle: A Research Software Engineer and doctor of Atomic Astrophysics.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>Back in the UK.</p>

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page